Republican leaders vow to fill a potential Supreme Court vacancy this year, despite some apprehension - KESQ

 “We will,” said Sen. John Thune of South Dakota, the second-ranking Republican leader, when asked if the Senate would fill a vacancy, even during the lame-duck session after the presidential election.
 “That would be part of this year.
 We would move on it.”

+Thune’s comments appear to break sharply with his comments in 2016, when then-President Barack Obama nominated Judge Merrick Garland to fill the seat of the late Justice Antonin Scalia.

+“The American people deserve to have their voices heard on the nomination of the next Supreme Court justice, who could fundamentally alter the direction of the Supreme Court for a generation,” Thune said in a statement in March 2016.
+“Since the next presidential election is already underway, the next president should make this lifetime appointment to the Supreme Court.”

-But the veteran Iowa Republican who chaired the Judiciary Committee in 2016 and helped block Judge Merrick Garland — Obama’s nominee — by refusing to schedule election-year confirmation hearings, said he would not fill a fill a vacancy now for the same reason.
+But the veteran Iowa Republican who chaired the Judiciary Committee in 2016 and helped block Garland by refusing to schedule election-year confirmation hearings, said he would not fill a fill a vacancy now for the same reason.

 “My position is if I were chairman of the committee I couldn’t move forward with it,” Sen. Chuck Grassley told CNN.